Harburg seaport industrial and commercial area

 TSR Germany GmbH & Co.
 KG

-TSR Deutschland GmbH operates one of the most modern scrap recycling facilities within its group of companies at its site at 2 Hafenstrasse 4 in Hamburg.
-Over 30,000 tonnes of scrap are processed here every month and delivered to domestic and foreign steelworks.
+At its site at 2.
+Hafenstrasse 4, TSR Deutschland GmbH operates one of the most modern scrap recycling facilities within its group of companies.
+Over 30,000 tonnes of scrap are processed here every month and delivered to steelworks in Germany and abroad.
 The company offers comprehensive recycling solutions for a wide range of scrap types and fulfils the highest recycling standards.
 TSR Germany is an established partner for numerous large companies in Hamburg and the surrounding area that rely on its recycling expertise and ability to develop customised disposal solutions.
 TSR is also involved in the purchase of ferrous and non-ferrous metals such as copper, zinc and aluminium, which makes the company an important player in the supply of raw materials.
 The site in Hamburg makes a decisive contribution to sustainable recycling management in the region.

-The Cargill vegetable oil refinery is based in the Harburg district of Hamburg
+The Cargill vegetable oil refinery in the Harburg district

 Cargill Germany GmbH